einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 let above = aboveRatio 1 1
 ```

 There are three things we need to do: work out the fraction of the bounding box assigned to the first picture, split the bounding box in two according to that fraction, and pass the appropriate bounding box to each picture.
-We “split” the bounding box by creating two new bounding boxes, scaled and moved as appropriate.
+We "split" the bounding box by creating two new bounding boxes, scaled and moved as appropriate.
 The mechanics of scaling and moving is implemented as follows:

 ```fsharp
 let scaleVertically s { a = a; b = b; c = c } =